SteveCaruso/grid/degrees/aas.md

 Students must choose 3 courses from the IDEA Electives List.
 Suggested Tracks of study are below.
 Students must check if they meet any prerequisites for Elective courses.

+**NOTE: The course outlines linked here are in their current or originally proposed form and things have been moved around since.
+As a result, titles and numbers may be different, but all of them will be harmonized before the formal proposal is made.**

 ## Semester 1 (*16 credits*)
 * [IDEA XXX - Intro to IDEA](../classes/intro-to-idea.md) (1 credit)
 * [IDEA XXX - Creative Computing I](../classes/creative-computing-i.md) (3 credits, CompLit)